ehrun32/Social_Distance_Guardian/README.md

 ## Features
 ### User access levels
-•	REGISTER: This will register the beacon for IN-CIRCLE to be activated.
+- REGISTER: This will register the beacon for IN-CIRCLE to be activated.
-•	IN-CIRCLE: If a group of people have two beacons the user has to activate IN-CIRCLE so the beacon doesn’t beep when it’s around.
+- IN-CIRCLE: If a group of people have two beacons the user has to activate IN-CIRCLE so the beacon doesn’t beep when it’s around.
-•	SLEEP: This will put the beacon into sleep mode.
+- SLEEP: This will put the beacon into sleep mode.
-•	CALIBRATION: This will set the distance the user wants for the beacon.
+- CALIBRATION: This will set the distance the user wants for the beacon.
-•	REGISTER PHONE: This will register the phone for IN-CIRCLE to be activated.
+- REGISTER PHONE: This will register the phone for IN-CIRCLE to be activated.

+### User Friendly
+- Family members  alarm deactivation
+- Longer distance threshold for higher risk users
+- Master device in a store can control other devices
+- Group battery charging Stackable design for each battery charging
+- Easy disinfection for circulation

 ## Prototype